 The U.S. Department of Transportation and FMCSA recently enacted new rest time regulations for truck drivers to cut back on drowsy driving accidents.
 New restrictions include:

 - Limiting operators who return to work after a 10-hour off-duty period from driving more than 11 hours

 - Forbidding operators from being on duty for 70 hours in any consecutive eight-day period

-The most common method for determining if a fatigued trucker kept traveling is to check the driver logs to make sure all rest breaks were taken and recorded.
-Unfortunately, some operators are pressured to alter their schedules to hide any evidence they were driving longer than the legal limit.
+The most common method for determining if a fatigued trucker disregarded these regulations, is to check the driver logs to make sure all rest breaks were taken and recorded.
+Unfortunately, some operators are pressured to alter their schedules to hide any evidence indicating they were driving longer than the legal limit.

-It's vital that your attorney request copies of all documents, such as fuel receipts, hotel or motel records, videos and data from on-board recording devices, cellphone records, dispatcher communication, and GPS monitoring to determine whether a trucker was breaking the law.
+It's vital that your attorney request copies of all documents, such as fuel receipts, hotel or motel records, videos and data from on-board recording devices, cellphone records, dispatcher communication, and GPS monitoring, in order to determine whether a trucker was breaking the law.

-It may be difficult to prove that a big rig operator fell asleep at the wheel, but the right evidence can identify the likely cause of the crash as well as hold the trucking company and operator accountable for mistakes.
+It may be difficult to prove that a big rig operator fell asleep at the wheel, but the right evidence can identify the likely cause of the crash, as well as hold the trucking company and operator accountable for their mistakes.